-Born of Viking origins in the Netherlands, Teye was fascinated, nay obsessed with guitars.
-He started on the family piano at age 4 moving to guitar in 1968, then finally was allowed a terrible electric guitar which he immediately started modding, searching for the sounds that he heard in his head.
+Born of Viking origins in the Netherlands, I was fascinated, nay obsessed with guitars.
+I started on the family piano at age 4 moving to guitar in 1968, then finally was allowed a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.

-He bought his first decent guitar, a Gibson, and a few days later Teye sunk in the router to make space for a 3rd pickup.
-Never mind the warranty: innovation beckoned and the switching he installed as a teenager is not all that different from his current 3-pickup Electric Gypsy guitars.
+I bought my first decent guitar, a Gibson SG, and a few days later I sunk in the router to make space for a 3rd pickup.
+Never mind the warranty: innovation beckoned (and the switching I installed as a teenager is not all that different from my current 3-pickup Electric Gypsy guitars)

-Then Teye got a haircut and entered the Conservatory of Classical Guitar.
-This wild move was followed by another even more exotic: Teye hitch-hiked into flamenco music and was adopted by a gypsy family in Andalucia who taught him to play authentic flamenco guitar.
+Then I got a haircut and entered the Conservatory of Classical Guitar.
+This wild move was followed by another even more exotic: I hitch-hiked into flamenco music and was adopted by a gypsy family in Andalucia who taught me to play authentic flamenco guitar.

-In Andalucia (southern Spain) Teye found plenty of the incredible moorish architecture that he had been so impressed with since as a young boy he devoured the works of Hal Foster.
-This fragile and intricate moorish beauty would feature heavily in his later guitar designs.
+In Andalucia (southern Spain) I found plenty of the incredible moorish architecture that I had been so impressed with since as a young boy I devoured the works of Hal Foster.
+The fragile and intricate moorish beauty would feature heavily in my later guitar designs.
 Anyone who’s been to Cordoba, Sevilla and Granada will immediately notice.

-Teye moved to the USA on invitation of country-rock cult legend Joe Ely and they released an album that mixed Joe’s Americana with Teye’s flamenco guitar: “Letter to Laredo” which made the 1995 year-end top ten of Spin and top 15 of Rolling Stone.
+I moved to the USA on invitation of country-rock cult legend Joe Ely and he released an album that mixed Joe’s Americana with my flamenco guitar: “Letter to Laredo” which made the 1995 year-end top ten of Spin and top 15 of Rolling Stone magazine.

-Teye went on to form a pure Flamenco ensemble together with his wife Belen, a flamenco dancer from Sevilla, Spain, and they toured the world.
-Teye pioneered several inventions for this group: a footswitchable portable dance floor with built-in contact microphones, a MIDI-switched light show, a modular headphone practise flamenco guitar, and he helped perfect the B-band contact soundboard and undersaddle pickup system.
+I went on to form a pure Flamenco ensemble together with my wife Belen, a flamenco dancer from Sevilla, Spain, and we toured the world.
+I pioneered several inventions for this group: a footswitchable portable dance floor with built-in contact microphones, a MIDI-switched light show, a modular headphone practise flamenco guitar, and I helped perfect and fine-tune the fantastic B-band contact soundboard and undersaddle condenser pickup system.